-Carcabuey in the heart of the Sierra Subbéticas Geopark in Cordoba province, Andalucia, surrounded by rugged mountains and olive groves
+Carcabuey in the Sierra Subbéticas Geopark in Cordoba province, Andalucia, is surrounded by rugged mountains and olive groves.

 Castle gates Carcabuey

 Deep in the heart of the Sierra Subbéticas in Córdoba province is the tiny village of Carcabuey.
 Surrounded by rugged mountains and olive groves, it has provided sanctuary for humans for at least 3500 years.
 A bronze sword found at Carcabuey, dated to 1200 BC is kept in the British Museum in London.

 The earliest signs of habitation date back to the Bronze Age, a small settlement on top of Cerro del Castillo.
 The settlement was on the eastern edge of the Tartessian territory that concentrated on the valley of the Guadalquvir valley but close enough that, when the Phoenicians arrived off the coasts of Andalucia during the 9th century BC, they benefitted from the innovations brought by those traders, primarily the potter’s wheel.
 The Tartessian society collapsed during the 6th century BC and it was their Iberian neighbours to the north and east that took over.
 They called the settlement Ipolcobulca.

 El Castillo Carcabuey

 The settlement became a town when the Romans arrived, according to an inscription found on a tablet at Fuente Ubrera on the site of what is believed to be a temple to Venus, but it was not until after the Muslim conquest of the area, during the 8th century AD, that the first fortification appeared.
 They called the castle and the village below it Karkabuliya or Karkabul.